 - Inability to show affection

 Addiction is a complex condition, a brain disease that is controlled by an individual’s substance use despite negative consequences.
-People with addiction (severe substance use disorder) begin to prioritize drugs or alcohol, and cannot function daily without it.
-People can develop an addiction to virtually any kind of drug.
+People with addiction, severe substance use disorders (SUD), prioritize drug and alcohol abuse and cannot function daily without it.
+Alcohol and drug abuse often lead to addiction.
 Common addictions include:

 - Opioid painkillers, such as codeine and oxycodone, heroin

 Individuals suffering from addiction have distorted thinking, behavior, and body functions.
-Their ability to have good judgment suffers, and their days become centered around being able to use again.
+As a result, their ability to have sound judgment suffers, and their days become centered around being able to use again.
 It’s crucial to catch yourself or a loved one in this pattern so that you can seek help immediately.

 Symptoms of Addiction